The PSA Peer-to-Peer Mentoring Program is now accepting applications for the Winter 2023 semester!

 If you are a new psychology student who is looking for guidance, an upper-years psychology student looking to help and guide others, or a psychology student looking to connect with new people, then this program has a place for you.
-The Fall 2022 program will pair one mentor with one mentee for the duration of the fall semester, allowing for a supportive one-on-one relationship to be cultivated.
+The Winter 2023 program will pair one mentor with one mentee for the duration of the Winter semester, allowing for a supportive one-on-one relationship to be cultivated.
 The PSA will host exclusive Peer-to-Peer activities throughout the semester to bring together everyone in the program, including a brunch with Psychology professors, a workshop or training event, and a service-focused event in the community.

 Before registering, consider if you’d like to participate as a mentee or a mentor.
 Although every individual is different, and every mentor-mentee pair will be unique, there are general themes to consider regarding the roles:

 As a mentee, you will drive the relationship forward by communicating with your mentor about the skills, knowledge, and goals you’d like to achieve.
 You can participate in planning meetings and activities with your mentor, seeking resources, bringing up ideas, and providing feedback.
 An engaged mentee can take advantage of the opportunity to learn by working together with their mentor and looking for ways to create a mutually beneficial relationship by giving back through sharing information, ideas, and time together.